Prayer For A Navy

 So why not add a little prayer into your daily routine?
 It could help you focus, connect with others, and find peace in difficult times.
 If you’re not sure how to start praying or want to find a specific prayer resource, Navy chaplains are always happy to offer assistance.

-READ: Prayer For Work Protection
+READ: Prayer For Addicts Recovery

 Dear God, Thank you for allowing me to serve in the Navy.
 I know it is not easy to see us go off on deployment or fight battles, but please be with us as we do what you have called us to do.
 Guard our sailors and keep them safe during their time away from home.
 Amen.